Joe Smith (running back): College career

 Born in Monroe, Louisiana, Smith's hometown is Cleveland, Texas.

-Smith played collegiately as a running back at Louisiana Tech University for 2 years following his transfer from the New Mexico Military Institute.
-At Louisiana Tech, Smith rushed for 2,189 yards and added 450 receiving yards to go along with 25 touchdowns.
-As a senior, Smith was selected to the First-team All-Western Athletic Conference Team and was named his team's offensive Most Valuable Player.
+He played collegiately as a running back at Louisiana Tech University for two years following his transfer from the New Mexico Military Institute.
+At Louisiana Tech, he rushed for 2,189 yards and added 450 receiving yards to go along with 25 touchdowns.
+As a senior, he was selected in the first-team All-Western Athletic Conference team and was named the offensive Most Valuable Player.
 Smith graduated from Louisiana Tech with a bachelor's degree in sociology.

 Professional career

 NFL career

 Following his graduation from Louisiana Tech, Smith began his professional football career in 2003 as a free agent running back with the Jacksonville Jaguars.
 However, he was cut after spending 15 weeks on the practice squad.

 In 2005, following his release from Jacksonville and a one-week stint with the Tampa Bay Buccaneers, Smith signed with the Tennessee Titans and was allocated to the Rhein Fire of NFL Europa where he became the team's starting running back.